-SABB operates an independent risk management function which provides a high-level oversight and management of Credit and Market risk.
+SABB operates independent credit risk management function which provides a high-level oversight and management of Credit risk.
 The credit teams are responsible for credit review, credit approval decisions, as well as key aspects of the risk rating systems, including selection, implementation, performance, and oversight.

-A dedicated special assets and recoveries team manages companies which are in financial distress and non-performing.
-For personal banking there is a dedicated collections function undertaking debt counselling and recovery activities at each stage of delinquency including the use of external and overseas recovery agencies.
+A dedicated special assets and recoveries team reporting to the Chief Credit Officer manages companies which are in financial distress and non-performing.
+For personal banking there is a dedicated collections function reporting to the Chief Risk Officer undertaking debt counselling and recovery activities at each stage of delinquency including the use of external and overseas recovery agencies.

-In SABB the administration of credit facilities is performed by an independent credit administration function.
+In SABB the administration of credit facilities is performed by an independent Corporate Credit Operations function.
 This function is responsible for ensuring completeness of documentation in accordance with approved terms and conditions, along with undertaking the management and control of facilities.